ulivz/dmo/README.md

 ## Install

-The recommendation is to use the [unpkg](https://unpkg.com/dmo) directly to use, of course, you can also use npm/yarn to download it:
+The recommendation is to use the [unpkg](https://unpkg.com/dmo) directly, of course, you can also use npm/yarn to download it:

 ```bash
 npm i dmo --save